CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

 1. You should see the **WideWorldImportersLog.trn** status changed to **Uploaded** state.

 1. After the transaction logs are uploaded, they are restored to the database.
-Once again, continue selecting **Refresh** every 10-15 seconds until you see the status change to **Restored**, which can take a minute or two.
+Once again, continue selecting **Refresh**, after 5 minutes you see the status change to **Restored**.

     ![The Migration Wizard Select databases tab is displayed, with the WideWorldImporters database selected.](media/1.162.png "Migration Wizard Select databases")